Pink Peacock: Book burning

 In May 2023, for the Jewish holiday of Lag BaOmer, Pink Peacock members burned a copy of Harry Potter and the Order of the Phoenix on the pavement outside the cafe, to protest transphobia and antisemitism from author J. K. Rowling.
 A spokesperson denied that the act was similar to Nazi book burnings, due to differences in power between a government and a café.

 Closing

-Pink Peacock closed on 14 June 2023, with the organisation citing a number of reasons including burnout, backlash from TERFs, antisemitism from the left and right, and racism within the collective toward minority members.
-One of the group's co-founders said that the organisation faced more antisemitism from the left than from the right.
+Pink Peacock closed on 14 June 2023.
+One of the group's co-founders said that the organisation faced increased antisemitism from “right wing backlash”.
 One volunteer said that the café had faced rumours from other left-wing groups that the members were secretly wealthy American Jews exploiting workers.
+A black member of the collective suffered incidents of racist behaviour from other members.
+This was confirmed by the owners of the café.

-Re-opening
+Planned re-opening

-Co-founders Moishe Holleb and Miles Grant emigrated back to the United States, where they are citizens, and are planning to re-open in Brooklyn's Crown Heights neighborhood, known for its Jewish community, during mid-2025.
+Co-founders Moishe Holleb and Miles Grant emigrated back to the United States, where they are citizens, and planned to re-open in Brooklyn's Crown Heights, known for its Jewish community, in mid-2025.
 As of February 2025, they did not have a lease.